 Elements of an Obstruction of Justice Charge

-Obstruction of Justice at the State Level
+Obstruction of Justice Under State Laws

 Penalties and Sentencing